codeaprendiz/learn_devops/cloud/aws/task-000-aws-professional-exam-theory/iam.md

 ## Using an IAM role to grant permissions to applications running on Amazon EC2 instances

 [Using an IAM role to grant permissions to applications running on Amazon EC2 instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html#roles-usingrole-ec2instance-roles)

-- Applications that run on an EC2 instance must include AWS credentials in the AWS API requests
+- The administrator uses IAM to create the Get-pics role.
+- In the role's trust policy, the administrator specifies that only EC2 instances can assume the role
+- In the role's permission policy, the administrator specifies read-only permissions for the photos bucket.
-- you can and should use an IAM role to manage temporary credentials for applications that run on an EC2 instance.
+- A developer launches an EC2 instance and assigns the Get-pics role to that instance.
+- When the application runs, it obtains temporary security credentials from Amazon EC2 instance metadata,
+- Using the retrieved temporary credentials, the application accesses the photo bucket.
+- Because of the policy attached to the Get-pics role, the application has read-only permissions.

 ## Tutorials